 That’s why Ashley Driscoll has spearheaded GrooveSafe, an initiative seeking to bring awareness to the need for consent before physical contact at shows.
 They have created an elegant and eye catching logo that when displayed, is a reminder that we all need to be conscious of the way we conduct ourselves around other people.
 When asked to describe what we can do to prevent these unwanted interactions she stated:

 Perhaps one solution is to more effectively teach the importance of consent in early education, so our younger generations can grow up with a stronger understanding of consensual behavior.
 In the meantime, Driscoll is doing what she can to raise awareness through GrooveSafe.
-With plans to launch a website, she will soon be selling stickers, pins and other merchandise so people can brandish the logo to bring attention to non consensual touching.
+With a new website, Ashley is now selling stickers, pins and other merchandise so people can brandish the logo to bring attention to non consensual touching.
 The money she brings in from these sales will be used to keep producing gear to perpetuate her important message.

 To donate through PayPal, use email@example.com